 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

-A special item, named "slack point," allows you to position a rope anywhere on the workspace.
+Special items, named "slack points," allow you to position a rope anywhere on the workspace.
 They are a powerful, and often overlooked, tool in vRigger.

-You can drag the slack point anywhere on the workspace to route that rope to that location.
+You can drag the slack point anywhere on the workspace to route the rope to that location.
 Slack points are only visible when something is selected on the workspace.

 In the above illustration we used a line "shape" to draw the edge.

 You can use slack points to "create" additional rope connection points on gear.
 For example, four slack points were used in the following illustration to create the appearance that the rope is connected to, and deflected by, the chairlift.

 A sample file explains how the rope was routed around the chair.

 Slack points were used in this next illustration to connect the ropes to a value.
 We've shown the slack points in this illustration, but they will be hidden unless something is selected on the workspace.

 The page that explains how to insert a picture shows how you can use slack points to "connect" gear to a mountain and an industrial site.

 When a slack point is connected to webbing, you can rotate the slack point to create, or remove, twists in the webbing.